Note: This blog was originally published in January 2019.

 We need to ensure we attract the right talent and protect our reputations.
 Student success is our success.

 As one of my colleagues commented, unconditional offers create another issue for institutions to consider:

 “The financial sustainability of the HE sector is paramount but so is the ethical dilemma around securing appropriately qualified applicants.
 Offer to make should continue to be based on an applicant’s ability to cope with the demands of the degree programme and not just about achieving recruitment targets.”

 If a student struggles, it ruins their experience.
 It ruins their perceptions of what opportunities they had.

-Ultimately, not only does this have an impact on the individual, but also the long-term attainment for the institution.
+Ultimately, not only does this have an impact on the individual, but also on the long-term attainment of the institution.

 Creating a challenge for future student recruitment cycles.

 What do you think about the current state of student recruitment?
 Do you agree with unconditional offers being used as a recruitment tool?
 Let me know in the comments below, send me a tweet @CJPanteny, or get in touch.

 And if you liked this blog, don’t forget to share it on your socials and bask in its ranty goodness.